FortressOne/fortressone.github.io/index.md

-FortressOne is a stand-alone [QuakeWorld](https://www.idsoftware.com/en-gb#section-games) [Team Fortress](https://web.archive.org/web/20131005123834/http://www.planetfortress.com/teamfortress/) (QWTF) package for Windows and Linux.
+FortressOne is a stand-alone [QuakeWorld](https://www.idsoftware.com/en-gb#section-games) [Team Fortress](https://web.archive.org/web/20131005123834/http://www.planetfortress.com/teamfortress/) package for Windows and Linux.

 It is powered by a modified [ezQuake](https://ezquake.github.io/), and includes graphical enhancements from the [Quake Revitalisation Project](https://qrp.quakeone.com/),